 Prepare to THRIVE!

-Gilbert Public Schools is dedicated to supporting all of our high school students excel during their high school experience and beyond by helping students explore college and career options with proven pathways to success.
+Gilbert Public Schools is dedicated to supporting all of our high school students to excel during their high school experience and beyond by helping students explore college and career options with proven pathways to success.
 THRIVE is a College & Career Success Guide providing helpful timelines and resources to encourage students (and their families) to get the most out of their high school experiences along with helping our students plan for their brightest futures.

 It's time to prepare to THRIVE and make plans for high school and beyond with actionable steps!
 Each high school year is broken down into school quarters with easy, actionable steps and helpful information, with support resources along the way.

 What is an ECAP?

 In 2008, the Arizona State Board of Education approved Education and Career Action Plans for all Arizona students grades 9–12.
 An ECAP (Education and Career Action Plan) reflects a student’s current plan of coursework, career aspirations, and extended learning opportunities in order to develop the student’s individual academic, career goals and post-secondary plans.

 Free/Reduced Lunch Application – for More than Just School Lunches!

 Free and reduced-price meals are available to families who qualify.
 If your family chooses to apply, please fill out a Free & Reduced Meal Application.

 Did you know that if you qualify for assistance through the National School Lunch Program (NLSP), you may eligible to receive fee waivers for the SAT/ACT exams, some College Applications and fee reductions for AP Exams?